 You’ll also want to set up your email signature under

 Settings > Email > Email Signature.
 You can use the editor to add text or images, or if you have the HTML for an existing signature, simply click the <> to add the code.

 Save it once you’re done and you’re all set up!

 To send emails from another email address in your Close account you can set up an alias.
-In most cases this should only be used if the alias is on the same domain.
-For instance, if your email account is [email protected] and you want to send an email as [email protected] too.
-If you're looking to send emails from a different domain you may want to set up a separate email account in Close so that you can use that domain's SMTP credentials.
+In most cases, this should only be used if the alias is on the same domain.
+For instance, if your email account is email@example.com and you want to send an email as firstname.lastname@example.org as well.
+If you're looking to send emails from a different domain, you may want to set up a separate email account in Close so that you can use that domain's SMTP credentials.

 Email aliases can also be used to indicate that a particular email address belongs to the organization, which helps Close determine whether an email was incoming or outgoing, and is also used to filter out intra-company communication (see more here).

-If you're using Google Apps / Gmail you need to set up your alias within that system first.
+If you're using Google Apps / Gmail you need to set up your alias within that system first and you need to make sure your Gmail alias and Close alias match exactly (capitalization matters).
 Click here for instructions.